Federal Spending Bill Includes Key CPD/A Priorities, But the Fight is Not Over

 https://popdemocinaction.org/sites/default/files/2.png

-DONATE TO SHAPE OUR FUTURE!
+DONATE TO FIGHT FOR OUR FREEDOMS.

 3